-Emma Nothmann is a manager in Bridgespan’s San Francisco office.
+Emma Nothmann is a principal in The Bridgespan Group’s San Francisco office.
 As such, Emma builds and maintains client relationships, and provides leadership and supervision to case team members.

 Prior to joining Bridgespan, Emma was the executive director for the Network for Teaching Entrepreneurship, Bay Area, where she focused on cultivating an entrepreneurial mindset in low-income youth through in-school programming and teacher development.
 Before Network for Teaching, she led the strategy and partnership development for new revenue-generating products at Edmodo, a global social learning platform focused on K-12 students and teachers.

 Emma began her career in management consulting with Katzenbach Partners, where she supported strategy and organizational engagements for clients across a variety of sectors including software, health care, telecommunications, and energy.
 After Katzenbach’s acquisition by Booz & Co., she built the firm’s North American Education Practice, which grew to serve states, districts, charter management organizations, public-private partnerships, textbook publishers, and technology companies.